secretstartups/handbook/markdown-guide/index.html.md

 ## Lists

-Both ordered and unordered lists are very straight-forward to produce.
+Both ordered and unordered lists are very straightforward to produce.
 There are a few ways to produce the same results, but let's stick with the following, again, to maintain some standards.